-- Cleaning of pump stations - Wiping off of electrical panel enclosures - Washing off accumulated sludge and debris from sump and structure walls - Removal and safe disposal of screenings and floating rags from the screen and all other unit processes. - Upkeep and maintenance of the plant grounds such as keeping the plant neat and tidy, mowing the lawns, etc.
+- Cleaning of pump stations - Wiping off of electrical panel enclosures - Washing off accumulated sludge and debris from sump and structure walls without contaminating the surrounding area. - Removal and safe disposal of screenings and floating rags from the screen and all other unit processes. - Upkeep and maintenance of the plant grounds such as keeping the plant neat and tidy, mowing the lawns, etc.